minkaotic/front-end-notes/notes/Front-End-Testing.md

 :point_right: These are the responsibilies we want to test in our components!

 ## Testing component rendering
 ### What's with all the different libraries??
-- You can use a full testing library ([React Testing Library](https://testing-library.com/docs/react-testing-library/example-intro) being the most popular choice), or *test components directly without any special tooling*.
+- You can use a full testing library ([React Testing Library](https://testing-library.com/docs/react-testing-library/example-intro) being the most popular choice, [Enzyme]() being another option), or *test components directly without any special tooling*.
 - [Test Renderer](https://reactjs.org/docs/test-renderer.html) is a half-way house between direct testing of the `render()` function and testing with React Testing Library, as it provides some level of abstraction that you run assertions against.
 - [Test Utilities](https://reactjs.org/docs/test-utils.html) is a selection of useful functions to test React components.

-> :+1: The next few sections provide more detail on all of the above.
+> **Ultimately, Test Utilities and Test Renderer contain a subset of functionality, and Enzyme and React Testing Library were built upon them.** :+1: The next few sections provide more detail on all of the above.

-### Testing with React Testing Library (RTL)
+### React Testing Library (RTL)
 - aims to support writing tests that avoid including implementation details
 - guiding principle: tests should resemble the way the software is used:
   - encourages rendering components to DOM nodes and making assertions against those